reproducible-reporting/stepup-core/docs/advanced_topics/here_and_root.md

 # HERE and ROOT variables

-When a worker runs a step, it defines several environment variables, of which `HERE` and `ROOT` can be relevant for writing advanced scripts.
+When a worker runs a step, it defines several environment variables, including `HERE` and `ROOT`, which can be relevant for writing advanced scripts.
-(The workers also defines variables starting with `STEPUP_`, but these are only useful to StepUp itself, not to end users.)
+(The workers also define variables starting with `STEPUP_`, but these are only useful to StepUp itself, not to end users.)

 The two variables are defined as follows: